Skip to content

 code_completion_2

 Another common case is a function parameter.
-If you have function that is defined:
+If you have a function defined as follows:

 function my_func(patient_index, patient_name)